Plotnine: Grammar of Graphics for Python

 3.1.1 Prerequisites

 This tutorial focusses on plotnine.
-We’ll also use a little numpy and pandas for data manipulation.
+We’ll also use a little bit of Polars and numpy for data manipulation.
 To access the datasets, help pages, and functions that we will use in this tutorial, import[4] the necessary packages by running this code:

 from plotnine import *